Home Remedies for Opioid Withdrawal and Their Dangers

 All kinds of opioids can be dangerous, but heroin and fentanyl are known for being especially potent.
 Despite fentanyl having some legitimate medical uses, heroin and fentanyl are commonly illicitly manufactured, which means they may contain toxic adulterants or be strong enough to cause an overdose.

-In some cases, withdrawal without medical intervention can be so severe that it leads someone to relapse.
+In some cases, opioid withdrawal without medical intervention can be so severe that it leads someone to relapse.
 Relapsing on a potent drug like heroin or fentanyl is incredibly dangerous, especially if the patient has a reduced tolerance from a short period of abstinence.

-Can At-Home Opiate Detox Be Fatal?
+Can At-Home Opioid Detox Be Fatal?

 It is very rare for someone to die from opioid withdrawal; however, symptoms like vomiting and diarrhea can lead to dehydration, which can be fatal in extreme circumstances.